Mayen

 02

-Trust and usage of online content depends on age, gender, regional culture, internet speed and medium of consumption.
+Trust and usage of online news content varies across age, gender, culture, and internet speed

 67% Gen Z users depend on social media for news, as compared to 47% matures (above 55 age).
 There are contrasting differences in behaviors between generations and I classified my personas based on user behaviors.